sara-nl/clouddocs/usermanagement.markdown

 You can give a user the same rights as you (as a group admin) have, this is done through the _System/Groups_ section.

-> _Note:_ Additional steps must be taken by SURFsara after you promoted a user to group admin.
+> _Note:_ The promotion to groupadmin is implemented in a few stages that may take few hours.
+>  During that instable period the new groupadmin may experience some errors.
->  Email helpdesk@surfsara.nl that "the group admin rights for _myproject-name_ need to be updated".
+>  If you are in a hurry, email helpdesk@surfsara.nl that "the group admin rights for _myproject-name_ need to be updated".

 - make sure you use the `groupadmin` view
 - go to the  _System/Groups_ section